harrycornell/Research-Project/README.md

 | Zamora | 62.9 | 200205 | Tierra Caliente |
 | Zihuatanejo | 103.8 | 132894 | Tierra Caliente |

 The routes were defined next using the maps that were generated.
 Each route was given a name of a from and to city.
 The routes linear distance was measured using Google Earth.
 The routes road distance was calculated using Google Maps.
-These two attributes were used to calculate the circuity of the route by dividing the path distance by the linear distance.
+These two attributes were used to calculate the circuity of the route by dividing the route distance by the linear distance.
 The destination city's crime rate and population was also tabulated for the routes.

 | Route | Linear Distance (mi) | Path Distance (mi) | Circuity | Destination City Crime Rate | Destination Population |
 | --- | --- | --- | --- | --- | --- |